Setting Limits

 It may seem easy, complicated, depending on where/what/who is the person you are trying to set boundaries.

 A simple example for me was affirming and correcting my first name.
-I remember I used to let people ‘’mess up’’ my name because I knew it wasn’t common and I was shy depending who it was to tell them no, this is how you pronounce it.
-Repeating or correcting with people several times a day made me ashamed at times, and upset/mad with my mom.
+I remember I used to let people ‘’mess up’’ my name because I knew it wasn’t common, and I was shy depending on who it was to tell them no; this is how you pronounce it.
+Repeating or correcting people several times a day made me ashamed at times and upset/mad with my mom.
 Why did she name me like that?
 Simple?
-Maybe for some people, but for me this was the first step of affirming myself and owning my name, myself as I am unique and deserve to be called by my ‘’real’’ name.
+Maybe for some people, but for me, this was the first step of affirming myself and owning my name, myself, as I am unique and deserve to be called by my ‘’real’’ name.

 About The Author